About // Contact // CV

 About

 Peyton Chiang is a Taiwanese American artist working primarily in sculpture, performance, and installation.
-His work currently explores the ways in which habitualized daily behaviors are shaped by cultural, commercial, and political infrastructures.
-His work has been exhibited at the Moody Center for the Arts, Rice University, L’appartment49c, Sleepy Cyborg Gallery, and The Eldorado Ballroom.
+His work currently explores how ancestral knowledges are embedded in cultural, commercial, and political infrastructures.
+His work has been exhibited at the Moody Center for the Arts, CAAC Gallery 456, Waley Art, L’appartment49c, Sleepy Cyborg Gallery, and The Eldorado Ballroom.

 Contact